acmcsufoss/shorter/docs/HANDBOOK.md

 ### Security

-This tool takes advantage of Discord's permissions system to elevate the security of the `acmcsuf.com` repository, allowing only board members to update shortlinks.
+This tool leverages Discord's permissions system to elevate the security of the `acmcsuf.com` repository, allowing only board members to update shortlinks.